biofer76/kali-docker/README.md

 echo "alias kali='`echo $PWD`/kali'" >> ~/.bashrc
 ```

-Now, with new shells that reload bash profile script, you can use `kali` command everywhere.
+Now, when you run a new shell in your host, you can use `kali` command everywhere.

 Check it!
-Try to run `kali` command w/o any argument, if it should return:
+Try to run `kali` command w/o any other command/argument:
 ```
 Kali Docker: Command not found
 ```
-In this case, no Kali command as argument specified.
+In this case no Kali command specified returns an error message.

 ## Files storage
 All containers executed by `kali` command are temporary containers, it means that every files stored outside folder `/opt` will be lost at container exit.
 Main tools that require persistent storage have their working folder in `/opt`

 ## Examples
-You can run any kind of command installed on Kali container, for a quick summary, please check the list at the top of this page or try example shown below.
+You can run any kind of command installed on Kali container, for a quick summary check the list at the top of this page or try example shown below.
 **Remember:** type Kali commands with arguments in quote: `kali "command arg1 arg2"`

 ### Bash

-You can enter into container and run command in a common cli
+You can run and connect to a container and use a standard `bash` cli
 ```
 kali bash
 ```